Skip to content

 Who pays for financial crime?

-According to NASDAQ, financial institutions lost USD 442bn to payments, cheque and credit card fraud in 2023.
-Losses reduce the funds available to investors, result in increased charges to clients, and lower investment in service.
+NASDAQ estimate financial institutions lost USD 442bn to payments, cheque and credit card fraud in 2023.
+Losses reduce funds available to investors, and result in increased charges and lower investment in service.

-Individuals lost USD 43.6bn to scams, reducing the potential to consume, invest or afford essential items.
-The impact terms of victim well-being, economic prosperity, and trust in financial systems is significant.
+Individuals lost USD 43.6bn to scams, reducing the abilityto consume, invest or afford essential items.
+The impact on victim well-being and trust in financial systems is unquantifiable.

-Technology: Artificial Intelligence such as deepfakes enables criminals to conceal their identity, deceive victims, and impersonate others.
+TechnologyAI deepfakes enable criminals to conceal their identity, deceive victims, and impersonate others.
 Fraud becomes real-time and transnational, increasing the incentives for criminals.

 • Sanctions lists.